South Belridge Oil Field: Extraction

 A total of six oil pools have been found in the South Belridge: the Tulare, Etchegoin, Diatomite, Antelope Shale, McDonald, and Devilwater-Gould.
 Both the Tulare and Diatomite were discovered in 1911, and these are both the largest and nearest the surface, with average depths of 400 to 1000 feet respectively.
 The Antelope Shale, at 4000 feet, and the McDonald, at 6700 feet, are the deepest working pools, and are both in the Monterey Formation itself.
 The Devilwater-Gould, found in 1980 at a depth of 8200 feet feet, only produced from one well for nine months, and was abandoned.

 Only two of the pools contained significant enough reserves to be subject to enhanced recovery projects: the Tulare and Diatomite, both of which have been steamflooded, waterflooded, and fireflooded.
 Operators began steamflooding the Tulare Formation in 1963 in order to increase production rates; as of 1997, this was the only enhanced recovery technology still in use there.
 Oil from the Tulare Formation is heavy crude, with a specific gravity of 10–13 API, and a low sulfur content of 0.23%, while oil from the Diatomite is classified as medium crude, with an API index of 25–30.

+History

+The South Belridge Oil Field was discovered in April 1911 by Mericos (Max) Whittier.
+Whittier and partner Burton E. Green recruited three other investors and together formed the Belridge Oil Company, which purchased the 33,000 acre property for $1,000,000.

+Belridge Oil Company retained control of operations until 1979 when Shell Oil purchased the company along with most of the production rights on the South Belridge Field for $3.65 billion.
+At the time, the sale of Belridge Oil Company was the largest corporate acquisition in U.S. history.